Aliases for ADCY7 Gene

 ADCY7 (Adenylate Cyclase 7) is a Protein Coding gene.
-Diseases associated with ADCY7 include adenoma.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include adenylate cyclase activity.
-An important paralog of this gene is ADCY5.
+Diseases associated with ADCY7 include Inhalation Anthrax.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include phosphorus-oxygen lyase activity and adenylate cyclase activity.
+An important paralog of this gene is ADCY2.